mirjetash/Memory_allocator/README.md

   * Pool 3 is based on a free-list of variable-sized blocks.
 The block chosen to satisfy an allocatio request is selected according to a specific policy (e.g., first fit), split if necessary and, when freed is immediately coalesced with other adjacent free blocks (if any).

+### Directory content:
+  *  ./src:  simple version of the allocator where one can allocate and manage memory in Pool 0,1,2.
+Based on the principle of linking free memory blocks with a singly linked list.
+The blocks of a pool are never split or coalesced.
+To fulfill a request a LIFO policy is applied in select the block.
+  *  ./src_alignment: a more advanced version of the allocator where there are additional Alignment Constraints.